BlockchainCommons/zmigrate/docs/bestpractices.md

 ## Attachments

-***[Export:] Store Undefined Data with Attachments.*** As noted above in ***Store Data Not Included in the Spec*** all data that is considered important should be exported.
+***[Export:] Store Undefined Data with Attachments.*** As noted above in ***Store Data Not Included in the Spec***, all data that is considered important should be exported.
 If data is not in the spec, it should be instead stored as an [attachment](attachments.md).

 * _Example:_ As noted above, the entire modern data set from `zcashd` was converted as first-class data.
 Other wallets may find that they have additional data, such as information on `swaps` stored by YWallet.
 This should be stored as second-class data using attachments.

 ***[Export:] Simplify Data in Attachments.*** Do your best to simplify any data you put into an attachment.
 At a minimum you should ***Break Apart Composite Data*** unless it's part of a Zcash spec, as described above, but you should also do your best to regularize it and otherwise make it easily accessible to other developers or users who may be accessing the data in the future.

 ***[Export:] Document Attachments Online.*** It is recommended that  a `conformsTo` assertion be included with each attachment.
 This is even more highly recommended as a best practice when storing class II data into attachments.
 Ideally, the `conformsTo` should be a web page that specifies exactly how all attachments data is stored: what it is and how it's encoded.
-By storing this data in a web page you can ensure that it's accessible far into the future: even if your web page is gone, it can be retrieved through a service such as archive.org.
+By storing this data in a web page you can ensure that it's accessible far into the future: even if your web page is gone, it can be retrieved through a service such as archive.org's Wayback Machine.

 ***[Export:] Version Your ZeWIF `conformsTo`.*** Specifications can change over time.
 It's therefore best to supplement any `conformsTo` content with a  version.
 This can be done by making the URLs used in `conformsTo` be version specific, with a new URL for each new version.
 This ensures that if a URL is retrieved in the future with archive.org, it's exactly the data that a user needs.